 After 3.7/4.6 k (nth/sth start points) of vehicle track, look out for markers for Godwin TO1.
 Then it's bush track and creek walking.
 You then have a 350m stumble through rocky woodland crossing a creek (usually dry, but has water after a bit of rain) then cross the main creek do a right turn to the SW to follow the track parallel to the main creek which will be on your right.

 After 350m you will cross the creek for a bit then cross back to the south side for about 500m then cross to the north side then will come across plenty of water.
 Another 250m gets you to Twin Falls.
-Another 200m to Pick Falls where we found a miners pick.
+Another 200m to Pick Falls where the track makers found a miners pick.
 Another 300m to Godwin Base Camp.
 This is the last good water point.

 You are about 6.5 km in and at 191 m elevation.
 This is where the steep climb commences; grades of up to 95% near the top on ridgeline.
 There are 2 choices of track from here, up a steep bank to the N then follow a contour W for 200m where the track drops back into a trib creek or just follow the trib creek from the base camp.
 The trib creek heads off in a NW direction.

 The main creek heads off in a SW direction from Base Camp.
 The trib creek has a few high ledges to scale at the start but then is pretty easy going.
 This trib creek may have some water in it.
 Suggest follow the trib creek up from base camp for 200m, look for creek exit markers.

 The track is a bit steep for 200m until it gets onto the ridgeline proper.
 A steady climb for next 650m heading west when the track takes an imperceptible turn to the NW.
 Steady climb for next 750m.
 You will pass an Atemis Tree and King and Cymb Orchids.
 The last 200m to the saddle is pretty steep and rocky.
 Once at the saddle, turn right to head 100m NE to get to Godwin's Peak.